-Most of us need some help to keep working towards out fitness goals and if you don’t have one already I would recommend you get hold of a fitness tracker to help you do this.
+Most of us need some help to keep working towards our fitness goals, and if you don’t have one already, I would recommend you get hold of a fitness tracker to help you do this.

 3. It Can Be as Easy or Hard as You Like

 Another reason why biking is so good for soccer players is that you can make it as easy or as hard as you like.
 If you are already at a high level of strength and fitness, there’s always another hill you can cycle up or a higher level of resistance you can set on a stationary bike.